 , it is a subsystem that transfers data from one working module to another working module which is loosely coupled.
 Now, let's try to apply the same concept of computing bus here in ESB architecture.

 It tries to connect various independent loosely coupled modules.
-It helps to share data generated by one module with other.
-Here it comes the concept of SOA discussed before.
+It helps to share data generated by one module with another.
+Here comes the concept of SOA discussed before.

-So for the time lets say, ESB is a black box which helps to integrate the system modules which are loosely coupled but are used by other systems.
+So for the time let's say, ESB is a black box that helps to integrate the system modules which are loosely coupled but are used by other systems.

-The content we had seen till now it just overview.
-We will discuss in-depth about ESB & Mule ESB in few moments.
+The content we had seen till now is just overviewed.
+We will discuss in-depth ESB & Mule ESB in a few moments.